 The Jaap Eden baan is located in the east of Amsterdam, in the Watergraafsmeer area.
 It gets its name from the famous Dutch athlete Jaap Eden, who is the only male athlete to win world championships in both speed skating and cycling.

 At this ice rink, you have the choice of skating outdoors or indoors.
 Venue opening times differ daily, so it’s best to check the website (in Dutch).
 You’ll be surprised at how little entry prices are too, at just 7,70 for adults.

-And these prices are even lower, at 7 euros per adult, if you decide to go disco skating at the Jaap Eden baan on Saturday night.
-Disco skating happens every Saturday night, but if you want to go you need to get there on time, as only 300 visitors will be let in.
-This fun skating event starts at 8:40pm and goes on until 23:30pm.
+And these prices are even lower, at 7,10 euros per adult, if you decide to go disco skating at the Jaap Eden baan on Saturday night.
+Disco skating happens every Saturday night, but if you want to go you need to get there on time and have your E-ticket at the ready, as only 300 visitors will be let in.
+This fun skating event starts at 9pm and goes on until 23:30pm.

 Don’t have your own skates?
 You can rent a pair at the rink for as little as 6 euros per day.
 After you’ve finished skating, warm yourself up with a drink and hot meal and sit by the fire at café JAAP.
 The café also has a great collection of Jaap Eden’s things, such as the skates he used when he became world champion in 1893.